Glossary of Terms Regarding Complex Regional Pain Syndrome (CRPS)

-This glossary is aimed at giving sufferers and their families, friends, loved ones and carers a helping hand to understand the various terms and phrases used in conjunction with Complex Regional Pain Syndrome (CRPS).
+This glossary is aimed at giving patients and their families, friends, loved ones and carers a helping hand to understand the various terms and phrases used in conjunction with Complex Regional Pain Syndrome (CRPS).

 It isn’t a definitive list of the large amount of phrases and words used by doctors and the medical profession but these words and phrases are the ones that are most used.